Target-of-Opportunity and Monitoring programs at

 delegate is authorised to decide the issue.

-If you have any further questions concerning the programmes, please
+If you have any further questions concerning the programs, please

 contact NOT staff or the PI's.